-The commission is an independent body that will advise government on how to promote and increase the use of high-quality design for new build homes and neighbourhoods.
+The commission was an independent body that advised government on how to promote and increase the use of high-quality design for new build homes and neighbourhoods.

 - To promote better design and style of homes, villages, towns and high streets, to reflect what communities want, building on the knowledge and tradition of what they know works for their area.

 - To explore how new settlements can be developed with greater community consent.

 - To make the planning system work in support of better design and style, not against it.

 Thesets out the commission’s responsibilities and ways of working.

 The Commission published its final report – Living with beauty – on 30 January 2020.
 This sets out the Commission’s recommendations to government.

 The government published its response to the Living with Beauty report on 30 January 2021.